 If you select a public or voluntary nursing home, you will pay your contribution to the HSE or voluntary nursing home as appropriate each week and the State will pay the balance on your behalf.

-If you have any questions you can contact your local Nursing Homes Support Office or contact the HSE Infoline on 1850 24 1850, Monday to Saturday 8am–8pm.
+If you have any questions you can contact your local Nursing Homes Support Office or contact the HSE Infoline on Callsave 1850 24 1850 or on (041) 685 0300.

 Appeals: The HSE will inform you of the appeals process and provide details of your local Appeals Office when it writes to you to inform you of the outcome of your Care Needs and Financial Assessments.